Vinča symbols

-The Vinča symbols, sometimes known as the Danube script, Vinča signs, Vinča script, Vinča–Turdaș script, Old European script, etc., are a set of untranslated symbols found on Neolithic era (6th to 5th millennium BC) artifacts from the Vinča culture and related "Old European" cultures of Central Europe and Southeastern Europe.
-Whether this is one of the earliest writing systems or simply symbols of some sort is disputed.
-They have sometimes been described as an example of "pre-writing" or "proto-writing".
+The Vinča symbols are a set of undeciphered symbols found on artifacts from the Neolithic Vinča culture and other "Old European" cultures of Central and Southeast Europe.
+They have sometimes been described as an example of proto-writing.
 The symbols went out of use around 3500 BC.
+Many scholars agree that the "writing" itself is not based on any language whatsoever and it is mostly symbolic.